Last Updated on

 The beauty of student reflections is that they allow for a variety of responses that can be as broad or specific as you want.
 You could even consider a two-part reflection split into a language and cultural foci.

 This is part one of five total posts on unique ways to use Extempore.
-Look out for part two on using Extempore for oral reading practice in the next few weeks.
+Click the featured links of the subheadings to access full-length blog posts on each topic.

 Grant Castner joined Extempore as Community Manager in August 2020.
 While managing social media and creating content with Extempore, he also teaches high-school level Chinese in Minnesota.
 An avid user of Extempore for language assessment, he’s always on the lookout for ways to improve his teaching practice.
 Have a question on how to adapt Extempore for your class?
 Just need help teaching?
 Contact Grant anytime at firstname.lastname@example.org.